 The knowledge reviews require you to read and understand some specific sections of your PADI instructor manual, PADI Guide to Teaching, The Best of the Undersea Journal, The Law & the Diving Professional and The Business of Diving.

-You should be confident and happy with dive theory before you begin your IDC, You do not want to turn up on day one of your course and expect to be taught Dive Physics or Physiology as the IDC has so much other information and skills to teach you there is no time to learn the theory.
+You should be confident and happy with dive theory before you begin your IDC.
+You do not want to turn up on day one of your course and expect to be taught Dive Physics or Physiology - the IDC has so much other information and skills to teach you there is no time to learn the theory.
 A good way to check your knowledge is to have new divers ask you things they are not 100% sure about.
 You only truly know diving when you can explain it to others.
 Try using these questions and answers as a guide to explain dive theory to others

 Instructor Manual: Paper or Digital?